Peter Hoffmann

 1 35695386 753.0MiB

-To understand the defaults of the row group sizing, a little bit of historical context is necessary.
-The parquet file format was developed as a columnar data storage format of the Apache Hadoop ecosystem and its underlying Hadoop distributed file system (HDFS):
+To understand the defaults of the row group sizing, some historical context is helpful.
+The Parquet file format was developed as a columnar data storage format of the Apache Hadoop ecosystem and its underlying Hadoop Distributed File System (HDFS):

 Larger row groups allow for larger column chunks which makes it possible to do larger sequential IO.
 Larger groups also require more buffering in the write path (or a two pass write).
 We recommend large row groups (512MB - 1GB).
 Since an entire row group might need to be read, we want it to completely fit on one HDFS block.
 Therefore, HDFS block sizes should also be set to be larger.
 An optimized read setup would be: 1GB row groups, 1GB HDFS block size, 1 HDFS block per HDFS file. #

-When working with parquet in python one does typically not use HDFS as a storage backend, but either the local file system or a cloud blob storage like Amazon S3 or Azure blob store.
-Depending on the read scenarios different row group sizes make sense.
+When working with Parquet in Python, one typically does not use HDFS as a storage backend, but either the local file system or a cloud blob storage like Amazon S3 or Azure Blob Storage.
+Depending on the read scenarios, different row group sizes make sense.

-Instead of concatenating the csv files in pandas and write them in one batch, on can use pyarrow.ParquetWriter directly to control how many rowgroups are written:
+Instead of concatenating the CSV files in Pandas and writing them in one batch, one can use pyarrow.ParquetWriter directly to control how many row groups are written:

 import pandas as pd